BinaryDennis/SwiftPocketBible/OverviewInfo/Struct+Mutability.md

   - value types with mutating behaviour      -> _**CAN** change any element in the Collection_
   - value types with no mutating behaviour   -> _can NOT change any element in the Collection_

+## Inout
+Parameters with `inout` prefix, is similar to mutating of self in a Struct.
+I.e the parameter is first copied, then mutated and finally returned back to the call-site.
+The parameter is only mutated inside the function scope, thus it will not have any side-effect outside of the function is specified in.
+See example below.

 ## Example